 CAFN assists Citizens to help them achieve their short and longer-term educational goals.
 Students are supported to engage in a wide variety of educational programs at post-secondary institutions for short courses, college programs, trades training and university.

-Aboriginal Skill and Employment Training Strategy
+Indigenous Skill and Employment Training Strategy

-The Aboriginal Skills Employment and Training Strategy (ASETS) helps CAFN Citizens ages 15 to 64 in the CAFN Traditional Territory gain experience and opportunities for meaningful employment in the labour market.
+The Indigenous Skills Employment and Training Strategy (ASETS) helps CAFN Citizens ages 15 to 64 in the CAFN Traditional Territory gain experience and opportunities for meaningful employment in the labour market.
 Areas that this training strategy supports include:

 - trades training,

 - training for short-term employment,